Last Updated: December 6, 2024

 Aaron did not leave a will and reportedly died with as much as $6 million in guaranteed salary and bonuses owed to him by the Patriots.
 After he was cut from the team and eventually convicted, the Patriots attempted to get out of the guarantee citing various clauses in the contract.

-For a time it was rumored that by committing suicide, Aaron found a loophole which would have forced the Patriots to pay his estate his $3.5 million bonus at the very least.
+For a time, it was rumored that by committing suicide, Aaron found a loophole that would have forced the Patriots to pay his estate his $3.5 million bonus at the very least.
 It was speculated that because his suicide forced the state of Massachusetts to technically vacate his conviction, the Patriots would be forced to pay up.
-It took several years, but by 2020 it was revealed that the Patriots had settled with his estate on undisclosed terms.
+It took several years, but by 2020, it was revealed that the Patriots had settled with his estate on undisclosed terms.
 The settlement came a year after Massachusetts' highest court reinstated his conviction.
-In 2020 the Patriots received a $2.55 million credit towards their salary cap, which many speculated to mean that the team settled case for $1 million.
+In 2020, the Patriots received a $2.55 million credit towards their salary cap, which many speculated to mean that the team settled the case for $1 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.